 Plan-to-Plan Contracts

-8. When a primary plan’s network contains providers that are made available through a plan-to-plan contract with a subcontracted plan, the primary plan shall report all required data for the providers made available through the plan-to-plan contract on the primary plan’s PAAS Report Forms, in accordance with the requirements set forth in Rule 1300.67.2.2(h)(3) and the Timely Access and Annual Network Submission Instruction Manual.
+8. When a primary plan’s network contains providers that are made available through a plan-to-plan contract with a subcontracted plan, the primary plan shall report all required data for the providers made available through the plan-to-plan contract on the primary plan’s PAAS Report Forms, in accordance with the requirements set forth in Rule 1300.67.2.2(h)(3) and the Timely Access Submission Instruction Manual.
 (See Rule 1300.67.2.2(b).)
 The primary plan and/or subcontracted plan(s) may conduct the survey.
 The primary plan shall report on its PAAS Report Forms data for those providers who are available through a plan-to-plan contract.
 Subcontracted plan providers may be sampled and surveyed through one of the following methods:

 a.
 The sample size is determined by combining any directly contracted providers and subcontracted plan providers: The primary plan shall ensure that the required sample size (or census) is determined based on the total number of directly contracted and subcontracted plan’s providers in the network.
 The primary plan shall report PAAS data for all providers, including any subcontracted plan’s providers, in its Contact List, Raw Data, and Results Report Form.
 The primary plan shall combine any directly contracted providers and subcontracted plan providers when completing the Results Report Form so that the survey results reflect one record for each County/Network by Provider Survey Type.
 When reporting directly contracted and subcontracted providers that were surveyed together as a sample or as a census, a health plan shall not complete the “Subcontracted Plan Network Name” or “Subcontracted Network ID” fields in the PAAS Report Forms, and shall only include the primary plan network information in the “Network Name” and “Network ID” fields.